Can indoor air be hazardous to your health?

 Absolutely.
-Air pollution concentration can be as much as 100 times greater indoors than outdoors.
+Air pollution levels can be as much as 100 times worse indoors than outdoors.
 The American Lung Association says that most people spend 90% of their time indoors, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Hillsborough.

-Many standard household products contribute to bad indoor air quality, like:
+Many standard household things create bad indoor air quality, like:

 - Chemicals found in carpet, furniture, upholstery and drapes

 - Cleaning products